-- 5.3.1 Within 48 hours - 5.3.1.1 For SE, HAHO shall appoint an RCA Panel, composing of members from hospital RCA team, respective COCs, external senior clinicians, HAHO coordinator and/or lay persons from Hospital Governing Committee, to evaluate the event reported. - 5.3.1.2 For SUE, the RCA Panel shall be formed by respective hospital. - 5.3.2 Hospital shall submit a detailed factual account to HAHO in 2 weeks. - 5.3.3 The RCA Panel shall submit an investigation report to weeks. - 5.3.4 Hospital shall submit the final investigation report to HAHO in 8 weeks.
+- 5.3.1 Within 48 hours - 5.3.1.1 For SE, HAHO shall appoint an RCA Panel, composing of members from hospital RCA team, respective COCs, external senior clinicians, HAHO coordinator and/ or lay persons from Hospital Governing Committee, to evaluate the event reported. - 5.3.1.2 For SUE, the RCA Panel shall be formed by respective hospital. - 5.3.2 Hospital shall submit a detailed factual account to HAHO in 2 weeks. - 5.3.3 The RCA Panel shall submit an investigation report to the Hospital Chief Executive in 6 weeks. - 5.3.4 Hospital shall submit the final investigation report to HAHO in 8 weeks.